 News analysts gather, report and interpret news for television and printed media for a variety of audiences.
 Analysts who specialize in religion can write about public religious debates, politics and even foreign policy.
 Working hours can be unusual at news organizations because news cycles are driven by deadlines and events.
 Analysts who cover religious topics might work out of an office, travel around a specific region or make trips to foreign countries.

-The BLS anticipated that the number of broadcast news analyst jobs would grow by 1% from 2018-2028.
+The BLS anticipated that the number of broadcast news analyst jobs would decline by 11% from 2019-2029.
 That growth might be related to news agencies' preference for news analysts over reporters.
 A bachelor's degree was the most common requirement for news analysts, according to the BLS.
-The median salary for the profession was $66,880 in 2018.
+The median salary for the profession was $49,300 in 2020.

 Religion or Theology Professor